 I’d go with Ozempic.

-SoTired Premium Member about 1 month ago
+SoTired Premium Member 3 months ago

 Two blonds walk into a bar; you’d think one of them would have seen it.